Regional yearbook introduction

 - Social protection and inclusion — childcare and support to children; adequate protection for workers; unemployment benefits; minimum income; old age income and pensions; healthcare; inclusion of people with disabilities; long-term care; housing and assistance for the homeless; access to essential services.

-These three headings are subsequently broken down into a set of 20 key principles.
-To monitor the progress being made in strengthening the social dimension of Europe, the European Commission has established a social scoreboard.
-The information collected is also used for economic policy coordination as part of the European semester.
-In her Political guidelines for the period 2019-2024, the new European Commission president, Ursula von der Leyen, highlighted the need to reconcile ‘the social and the market in today’s modern economy’ and undertook to fully implement the European pillar of social rights.
+These three headings cover a set of 20 key principles.
+To monitor the progress being made in strengthening the social dimension of the EU, the European Commission has established a social scoreboard.
+The information presented is also used for economic policy coordination as part of the European Semester.
+In her Political guidelines for the period 2019-2024, the European Commission president, Ursula von der Leyen, highlighted the need to reconcile ‘the social and the market in today’s modern economy’ and undertook to fully implement the European Pillar of Social Rights.
+In January 2021, she stated that ‘As we overcome the pandemic, as we prepare necessary reforms and as we speed up the twin green and digital transitions, I believe it is time to also adapt the social rulebook’.

-Despite the pillar of social rights not making any specific reference to regional policy, policymakers have shown a growing interest in analysing information at a more detailed, subnational level.
-Many of the indicators in the social scoreboard may be provided by Eurostat for a range of territorial typologies — principally, by NUTS region or by degree of urbanisation.
+Despite the European Pillar of Social Rights not making any specific reference to regional policy, policymakers have shown a growing interest in analysing information at a more detailed, subnational level.
+Many of the indicators in the social scoreboard may be provided by Eurostat for a range of territorial typologies — principally, by region (using the NUTS classification) or by degree of urbanisation.

 Sustainable development has long been part of the political agenda within the EU.
-However, this subject area was given fresh impetus with the adoption of the 2030 sustainable development agenda in September 2015 by the United Nations (UN) General Assembly.
-At the core of the agenda, there is a set of 17 sustainable development goals (SDGs), which provides a global policy framework for stimulating action until the year 2030 in areas of critical importance related to people, the planet, prosperity, peace and partnership.
+However, this subject area was given fresh impetus with the adoption of the 2030 Agenda for Sustainable Development in September 2015 by the United Nations (UN) General Assembly.
+At the core of the agenda, there is a set of 17 Sustainable Development Goals (SDGs), which provides a global policy framework for stimulating action until the year 2030 in areas of critical importance related to people, the planet, prosperity, peace and partnership.

 A short reading guide

 Each article in the Eurostat regional yearbook presents statistical information in the form of maps, figures and infographics, accompanied by a descriptive analysis highlighting the main findings.
-Regional indicators are presented for the following 13 subjects: population, health, education, the labour market, living conditions, the economy, business, research and innovation, the digital society, tourism, transport, the environment and agriculture.
+Regional indicators are presented for the following 13 subjects: population, health, education, the labour market, living conditions, the digital society, the economy, business, research and development, tourism, transport, the environment and agriculture.

 The designations employed and the presentation of material in maps and figures do not imply the expression of any opinion whatsoever on the part of the EU concerning the legal status of any country, territory or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.